microsoft/implementation-patterns/pattern-datafactory-databricks/docs/adfsecurity.md

 - **Data encryption in transit**

   If the cloud data store supports HTTPS or TLS, all data transfers between data movement services in Data Factory and a cloud data store are via secure channel HTTPS or TLS.
+You can also use IPSec VPN or Azure ExpressRoute to further secure the communication channel between your on-premises network and Azure.

 - **Data encryption at rest**